 import tensorflow as tf import tensorflow_text as tf_text def preprocess(vocab_lookup_table, example_text): # Normalize text tf_text.normalize_utf8(example_text) # Tokenize into words word_tokenizer = tf_text.WhitespaceTokenizer() tokens = word_tokenizer.tokenize(example_text) # Tokenize into subwords subword_tokenizer = tf_text.WordpieceTokenizer( vocab_lookup_table, token_out_type=tf.int64) subtokens = subword_tokenizer.tokenize(tokens).merge_dims(1, -1) # Apply padding padded_inputs = tf_text.pad_model_inputs(subtokens, max_seq_length=16) return padded_inputsRun in a Notebook

-TensorFlow provides you with a rich collection of ops and libraries to help you work with input in text form such as raw text strings or documents.
-These libraries can perform the preprocessing regularly required by text-based models, and includes other features useful for sequence modeling.
+KerasNLP provides high-level text processing modules that are available as layers or models.
+If you need access to lower-level tools, you can use TensorFlow Text.
+TensorFlow Text provides you with a rich collection of ops and libraries to help you work with input in text form such as raw text strings or documents.
+These libraries can perform the preprocessing regularly required by text-based models, and include other features useful for sequence modeling.

 You can extract powerful syntactic and semantic text features from inside the TensorFlow graph as input to your neural net.